-All of the parameter values used in these descriptions are typical values, unless they are specified as minimum or maximum.
+All the characteristic values given in this section are typical values, unless they are specified as minimum or maximum.

 Current polarities are defined as follows: a current flow going into the IC (sinking) is positive current (+); and a current flow coming out of the IC (sourcing) is negative current (-).